Telehealth: The Next Big Thing in Corporate Wellness

 Download our complete and comprehensive guide to corporate wellness programs to create an effective one for your workforce.

 4 Reasons Why Telehealth Should Be a Part of Your Wellness Program

-A few years ago, Springbuk CEO Rod Reasen said, “We’re seeing more employers turn to wearables not only to provide participation and engagement data but increasingly to help move the needle on the effectiveness of wellness programs in lowering health risk and improving health outcomes.”
+A few years ago, Springbuk CEO Rod Reasen said, "We're seeing more employers turn to wearables.
+This will provide participation and engagement data.
+And help move the needle on the effectiveness of wellness programs.
+It will also help lower health risk and improve health outcomes."

 Here are the top benefits of making telehealth a part of your corporate wellness program.

 With telehealth as a part of your wellness program, employees can actively monitor their health conditions.
 Features like activity trackers and mHealth applications allow them to log in their daily activity, heart rate, blood pressure, and dietary routines.
 These features show them tangible cause-and-effect relationships between their actions and consequences.

 So, with access to health data, dietary requirements, etc., employees can always proactively prevent ill health.
 For instance, if they notice a lack in their nutritional requirements, they can consume better and healthier food.